Originally published September 2020 • Updated April 2026

 Russia

-Given the context of the debate that made me look into this topic, it was particularly interesting to me that in 1955, a large archaeological site was discovered in Sungir, which is located about 200 kilometers outside of Moscow (which is where I was born).
+Given the context of a debate from a few years ago that made me look into this topic, it was particularly interesting to me that in 1955, a large archaeological site was discovered in Sungir, which is located about 200 kilometers outside of Moscow (which is where I was born).
 The human remains found at the site, date back to 34,000 to 30,000 B.C. and show an elaborate burial of an adult male and two adolescents.

 The adult’s body was covered with approximately 13,000 beads, primarily made of ivory.
 The beads were presumably threaded using sinew or fibers derived from plants, though it was difficult to make solid conclusions, because these materials have deteriorated over time.